JamesUgbanu/Ecommerce-mobile-template/README.md

 8. Use the Expo client app or an emulator to run the app on your device.

-## Configuration

-To configure the app, you can modify the following files:
-- `constants.js`: Modify any constant values such as API endpoints or app-wide configurations.

 ## Folder Structure

 The project structure is organized as follows: